sanchay21/moneytracker/README.md

 # moneytracker
-Money tracker is an application where you can track your income and expense. <br>
+Money tracker is an application where you can track your income and expense